espressomd/espresso/doc/sphinx/visualization.rst

 #.
 A direct rendering engine based on *pyopengl*.
 As it is developed for |es|,
-   it supports the visualization of several specific features like external forces or constraints.
-It has no GUI to setup the appearance, but can be adjusted by a large set of parameters.
+   it supports the visualization of several specific features like constraints, particle properties, the cell system, Lattice-Boltzmann and more.
+It can be adjusted with a large number of parameters to set colors, materials, camera and interactive features like assigning callbacks to user input.
    Additional requirements:
    python module *PyOpenGL*.